netreconlab/ParseCareKit/README.md

 }
 ```

 If you want to make you own types and use them to replace the concrete CareKit ones.
-You should copy/paste the respective code from ParseCareKit, e.g. `Patient`, `Contact`, `Task`, etc. Then you need to pass your custom struct when initializing `ParseRemoteSynchronizingManager`.
+You should copy/paste the respective code from ParseCareKit, e.g. `PCKPatient`, `PCKContact`, `PCKTask`, etc. Then you need to pass your custom struct when initializing `ParseRemoteSynchronizingManager`.
 The way to do this is below:

 ```swift
 let updatedConcreteClasses: [PCKStoreClass: PCKSynchronizable] = [